 After the suppression of the uprising and the prosecution of Mikuláš, the castle was damaged by the imperial troops in the year 1710.
 Despite that, some of its parts continued to be operative, as evidenced by the documents of the year 1716.
 The last written document – the castle property inventory – dates back in the year 1721.
 It says therein that the castle was devoid of any property and that it was no longer manned or guarded.

-In addition, the participants will be involved in the process of preserving historic plasters, stabilizing sandstone architectural elements and traditional carpentry.
+In addition, the participants will be involved in the process of preserving historic plasters, stabilising sandstone architectural elements and traditional carpentry.

 The practical work will be prepared, preceded and complemented by theoretical instruction.

-The project will take place from August, 18th, to August, 31st, 2019 and is organized by the Tematin Castle Association, in partnership with European Heritage Volunteers.
+The project will take place from August, 2nd, to August, 15th, 2020 and is organised by the Tematin Castle Association, in collaboration with European Heritage Volunteers.